scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout.md

 In our everyday lives, we expect people to give reasons in support of their moral judgements and are quick to provide our own.
 So, someone might claim that Sonya should not have an affair *because* she promised to be faithful and having an affair would involve breaking that promise.
 Here the reason for 2 is *one shouldn't break a promise.* Another person might claim that Sonya should remain faithful *because* having an affair would hurt her partner.
 Here the reason for 2 is *one shouldn't hurt another.*

 Ethics is the study of these reasons.
 It tries to determine which reasons are good ones and which ones are not.
-So, for instance, some Ethicists deny that it is always wrong to break a promise.
+So, for instance, some ethicists deny that it is always wrong to break a promise.
 If, for instance, Sonya breaking her promise were the only way to save a life---admittedly a far flung possibility---some claim that it would be permissible for her to do so.
-Many Ethicists deny that it is always wrong to hurt another.
+Many ethicists deny that it is always wrong to hurt another.
 Vaccinations might be painful, but many claim we have an obligation to vaccinate our children even thought doing so is painful.
 The point is, Ethics is not so much concerned with giving reasons for moral judgements as it is concerned with trying to determine which reasons are adequate, which are not.

 If we are going to evaluate moral reasons, distinguish the good reasons from the bad ones, we need to identify the characteristics of a good moral reason.
 These characteristics include: